 You will also know in what system the failure is hiding.
 If you have a good car service manual you can follow a diagnostic chart for the set code number.
 A service manual and a scanner used together is an efficient way of solving service engine soon light problems.

-The OBD 2 system is on the sensitive side and may set a diagnostic trouble code that does not actually need to be addressed.
-If you have a scan tool and you pull a code for a small leak in the evap system, there is a chance that if you reset the check engine light this code will not return.
+The OBD II system is on the sensitive side and may set a diagnostic trouble code that doesn't actually need to be addressed.
+If you have a scan tool and you pull a code for a small leak in the evaprative emissions system, there is a chance that if you reset the check engine light this code will not return.

 In this instance you have just saved yourself a trip to the dealership and maybe hundreds of dollars.
 On the flip side of this equation maybe you have set a code for an engine misfire.
 If this code is not addressed, not only will you have poor fuel economy but you would also most likely fail an emission or smog test.